zzzprojects/docs/entityframework-classic.net/pages/features/using-ef-classic-with-ef-6.md

 # Using EF Classic with EF 6

 ## Description
-In some special scenario, you might want to use EF Classic in the same project as EF6.
+In some special scenarios, you might want to use EF Classic in the same project as EF6.

 By default, it doesn't work since both libraries are the same library (Entity Framework) so share similar code which leads to reference conflict.